mateuszjansowa/mateuszjansowa/README.md

 - I'm looking to collaborate in **open-source projects**
 - Yes, I'm **looking for job to develop my skills** and to contribute in
 - I love listening to **alternative music**, **travelling**, **playing bass guitar** and spending time with my wifey :woman: and dog :dog: we adopted from the shelter
+- I come from small town in Beskidy Mountains 🏠 & climbing is in my blood ⛰️⛰️⛰️

 ### Hey, Recruiter!
 Are you looking for...